 Patrick Hicks: Well, I am a lawyer.

-I've been in estate planning through my entire career.
+I've been in estate planning throughout my entire career.
 That's my role here, I've brought that experience and those processes and all that legal information and knowledge into Trust & Will.
 We've created fantastic software that builds on not only my knowledge and experience but our other legal advisors as well.

 We can take all of our collective information and knowledge we've gained over years of practice and put it into software that makes it easy for anyone who has not gone to law school and has not incurred that debt to still go out and make their own estate plan.
 It can be complicated, but it doesn't have to be.
 And for most people, it is not, and so they can use a product like ours to make it simple, fast, and easy.